 Can you drink the water in Saint Lucia?

-Though you may be thinking that the water isn’t safe to drink in Saint Lucia, and you need to buy plastic, bottled water, stop right there: you can drink the tap water in Saint Lucia.
+You can drink the tap water in Saint Lucia.
 It’s chlorinated and totally safe to drink.

 Don’t add to the world’s plastic problem and instead bring a refillable water bottle, where you can fill up at your hotel or accommodation as much as you want; they may even have filtered water, too.